 Good Answer: Good clear evidence of ability to reflect and evaluate previous experience, and probably examples of one or two areas identified as ‘easy’ and one or two areas identified as ‘difficult’.
 The areas identified might give some insight into the personal strengths and weaknesses of the candidate: areas identified as ‘easy’ will likely relate to personal strengths.

 Poor Answer: No convincing evidence of thought or evaluation.
-A lack of any examples to support the answer given.
+A lack of any examples to support the answer.

-Chapter 6: General Principles of Assessment at University
+Chapter 6: General principles of assessment at University

-What has been the most stressful experience you have had whilst completing your studies?
+What has been the most stressful experience you have had while completing your studies?

 Trying to find out: Ability to handle stress; ability to reflect on/learn from experience.